dassujan/STANDARD-THREE/St. Xavier's/MATH PRACTICE SET.md

 84. What is the total number of apples sold during the week?
 85. How many more apples were sold on **Wednesday than Monday**?
 86. Which day had the **least sales**?

+# **WORD PRACTICE PROBLEMS**

+1. On Onam, 9 boats took part in a boat race.
+There were 55 men in each boat.
+How many men took part in the race?
+2. Nine children skipped 12 times each.
+What is the total number of skips?
+3. A chair costs ₹386.
+What is the cost of 9 chairs?
+4. Annie has 27 beads.
+She wants to make necklaces of 9 beads each.
+How many necklaces can she make?
+5. A box of apples contains 38 apples.
+How many apples will 79 such boxes contain?
+6. Sonal counted 12 butterflies and 6 flowers.
+She saw an equal number of butterflies on each flower.
+How many butterflies were there on each flower?
+7. A cyclist can ride 23 kilometers in one hour.
+How far will he go in 69 hours?
+8. There are 120 balloons in a packet.
+How many balloons will there be in 4 such packets?
+9. Six aeroplanes, each carrying 85 passengers, took off from Mumbai on Thursday.
+How many passengers were in these planes altogether?
+10. Raju's team scored 109 points in gilli-danda, and Jeet's team scored 98 points.
+Which team scored more and how many more points?
+11. The seating capacity of a city bus is 72.
+How many passengers can sit in 29 buses?
+12. Rakesh has 24 kites.
+He wants to share them equally among 6 children.
+How many kites will each child get?
+13. There were 72 players at a kho-kho event.
+If there were 9 players in each team, how many teams participated?
+14. Grandma wants to share 15 apples equally among 5 children.
+How many apples will each child get?
+15. There are 4 flowers in a plant.
+How many flowers will there be in 22 such plants?
+16. Abhishek has ₹100.
+He divides it equally among 10 friends.
+How many rupees does each friend get?
+17. For a party, 72 chairs are arranged equally in 9 rows.
+How many chairs are there in each row?
+18. In a nursery, there are 497 rows of plants, and each row contains 8 plants.
+How many total plants are there in the nursery?
+19. In a multiplex, there are 2 auditoriums.
+430 people can sit in each auditorium.
+How many people can watch movies in the multiplex at one time?
+20. Arif used 32 marigold flowers to make a garland.
+How many flowers will he need to make 8 such garlands?
+21. There are 45 books in a library.
+These books are distributed equally among 9 children.
+How many books will each child get?
+22. There are 20 toffees.
+How many packets can be made if each packet contains 5 toffees?
+23. There are 7 players in each team of a seven stones game, also known as Lagori.
+How many players will be there in 11 teams?
+24. 36 students are to have lunch in the school canteen.
+Four students can be seated at one table.
+How many tables will be needed to seat all the students?
+25. A farmer has 63 mangoes.
+He packs them equally into 7 baskets.
+How many mangoes are in each basket?
+26. A bakery bakes 245 cupcakes in a day.
+How many cupcakes will they bake in 6 days?
+27. A train has 18 coaches, and each coach has 72 seats.
+How many seats are there in total?
+28. Meera has 96 stickers.
+She shares them equally among 8 friends.
+How many stickers does each friend get?
+29. A shop sells 54 pencils in a box.
+How many pencils will be there in 9 such boxes?
+30. A rope is 128 meters long.
+If it is cut into 8 equal pieces, how long is each piece?